 What can homeowners who are behind on their mortgage payments, or who anticipate they might fall behind on their payments due to other life events, or who owe more on their house than its current value, do to try and stay in their home?

 These homeowners should contact their lender immediately to discuss what options are available to them.
 Reluctance to do this is understandable, but the biggest mistake a homeowner can make is to avoid communicating with their lender.
-It’s in the interest of the lender to keep a borrower in their home and communications between the lender and borrower are the best way to achieve this outcome.
+It is in the interest of the lender to keep a borrower in their home and communication between the lender and borrower are the best way to achieve this outcome.

 Homeowners who have difficulty reaching their lender should contact local, HUD-approved housing-counseling agencies that can assist in their dealings with their lender.
 A list of those HUD-approved agencies that have recently received funding from Congress for foreclosure counseling appears below.

 Chicanos Por La Causa